 Related reading: How To Choose The Right Temperature To Wash Clothes?

 Front-loaders conserve water and require just about 7-10 litres of water to wash one Kg of clothes.
 But they require a minimum water pressure, depending on the model, without which it doesn’t start working.
 Some models like Haier and Whirlpool has Near Zero Technology.
-But most other brands require around 1 bar water pressure for proper functioning.
+But most other brands require around 1 bar of water pressure for proper functioning.

 A top-loader on the other hand is a water guzzler.
 It uses around 16-20 litres of water to wash one Kg of clothes.
 So, a 6 Kg washing machine uses close to 100 litres of water.
 If you live in a place where water is scarce, you would be better off using a front loader.